Is Xanax Addictive? Signs, Symptoms, and Statistics of Xanax Addiction

 • Xanax has a fast onset, meaning it quickly floods the brain with “feel good” neurotransmitters.

-• Also, Xanax is commonly prescribed for the treatment of mental health disorders, but people who struggle with anxiety are actually at a much higher of abusing drugs.
-(See the problem here?)
+• Xanax is commonly prescribed for the treatment of mental health disorders, but people who struggle with anxiety are at a much higher risk of abusing drugs.

 Related Data and Research

-young man at his deskData shows that overdoses from benzodiazepines have increased at a much faster rate than prescriptions are written for them, which indicates people are taking them in riskier ways or buying them on the street more often.1
+young man at his deskOverdoses from benzodiazepines have increased at a much faster rate than prescriptions are written for them, which indicates people are taking them in riskier ways or buying them on the street more often.

-Reuters reported that prescriptions for benzodiazepines like Xanax have tripled in the past 20 years and fatal overdoses involving these drugs quadrupled during that same time period.2
+Reuters reported that prescriptions for benzodiazepines like Xanax tripled between 1996 and 2013, and fatal overdoses involving these drugs quadrupled during that same time period.

 What Are the Side Effects of Xanax Abuse?